-Details of the new Programme of Study for Mathematics can be found here
+The school follows the National Curriculum for Mathematics.
+This describes in detail what pupils must learn in each year group.
+Details of the Programme of Study for Mathematics can be found here

 Mathematics equips pupils with the uniquely powerful set of tools to understand and change the world.
 These tools include logical reasoning, problem solving skills and the ability to think in abstract ways.

 Mathematics is important in everyday life.
 It is integral to all aspects of life and with this in mind at Throckley Primary we endeavour to ensure that children develop a positive and enthusiastic attitude towards mathematics that will stay with them throughout their lives.

 It is vital that a positive attitude towards mathematics is encouraged amongst all of our pupils in order to foster confidence and achievement in a skill that is essential in our society.
 At Throckley Primary we use the new National Curriculum for Mathematics (2014) as the basis of our mathematics programme.
 We are committed to ensuring that all pupils achieve mastery in the key concepts of mathematics, appropriate for their age group, in order that they make genuine progress and avoid gaps in their understanding which could become barriers to learning as they move through education.

 Assessment for Learning, with an emphasis on investigation, cross curricular mathematics, problem solving and the development of mathematical thinking combined with a rigorous approach to the development of teacher subject knowledge are therefore essential components of Throckley Primary’s approach to this subject.

 We aim to provide the pupils with a mathematics curriculum and high quality teaching to produce individuals who are numerate, creative, independent, inquisitive, enquiring and confident.
 We also aim to provide a stimulating environment and adequate resources so that pupils can develop their mathematical skills to the full.

 - Have a well-developed sense of the size of a number and where it fits into the number system.